unrealnerd/notes/common.md

   - ECS Summary
     - VPC is created with couple of subnet
     - Network load balancer points to a target group
-    - Cluster is created inside of which
+    - Cluster is created inside of which we create service
+    -

 #### READ REPLICA